gruhn/vue-qrcode-reader/README.md

 # Usage

 ### `decode` event
 Once a stream from the users camera is loaded, it is displayed and continuously scanned for QR codes.
 Results are indicated by the `decode` event.
+This also accounts for decoded images drag-and-dropped in the area the component occupies.

 ```html
 <qrcode-reader @decode="onDecode"></qrcode-reader>